nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 #### Editing a person: `edit person`

-Opps!
-Seems like your classmate might have provided his school email instead of his github email.
-Not to worry, you can edit their contact details easily with `edit person`!
+Oops!
+Seems like another classmate, Alex Yeoh, might have provided his school email instead of his personal email.
+Not to worry, you can edit his contact details easily with `edit person`!
 First, identify the index number of your classmate in the [persons section](#persons-section).
-If you are not able to find their name visibly, refer to [find person command](#finding-a-person-find-person) on how you can find your classmate easily.
-Next, key in `edit person <INDEX_NUMBER> -e <NEW_EMAIL>` to change their email!
+If you are not able to find his name visibly, refer to [find person command](#finding-a-person-find-person) on how you can find your classmate easily.
+Next, key in `edit person <INDEX_NUMBER> -e <NEW_EMAIL>` to change his email!
 You can edit other contact details as well.

 The `edit person` command allows you to edit an existing person in TruthTable.
 The edited person's details will be shown in the
 [persons section](#persons-section) as seen in the image below.
-As always, do not panic if you see an error message.
-Let us run through how to edit the details of a person.
+As always, don't panic if you see an error message.
+Let us run through an example on how to edit the details of a person.

-Suppose your classmate Alex Yeoh has provided you with the wrong phone and email.
+Suppose your classmate, Alex Yeoh, has provided you with the wrong phone and email.
 Identify the index number of `Alex Yeoh` in the application (1 in the image below).
 Enter the command

 `edit person 1 -p 91234567 -e johndoe@example.com`